mit-ccc/twclient/README.rst

 ~~~~~~~~~~~~~~

 To actually pull data, use the ``twclient fetch`` command.
 We'll pull
-information about two specific users and a Twitter list here.
-Note that you can
+information about three specific users and a Twitter list here.
+Note that you
-refer to lists either by their "slug" (username/listname) or by the ID at the
+can refer to lists either by their "slug" (username/listname) or by the ID at
-end of a URL of the form `https://twitter.com/i/lists/53603015`.
+the end of a URL of the form `https://twitter.com/i/lists/53603015`.

 First, let's load some users and their basic info: